What is eRD?

-- GP practices with NHS Numbers for patients who might potentially be suitable for eRD.
+- an NHS numbers report that provides GP practices with NHS Numbers for patients who might potentially be suitable for eRD

-- support and guidance for GPs on how to increase their eRD use.
+- additional support and guidance for GPs on how to track and increase their eRD use

-You can also email firstname.lastname@example.org to request more information about this service.
+You can email firstname.lastname@example.org to request more information about this service.